JasperBoom/genomescan/HPC.md

 The descriptions concern what files are in the folders or what operations were performed to generate the files.

-## capture-kit-bed-files
-This folder contains bed files for both hg38 and hg19 used by genomescan when performing variant calling or other analysis steps.
-The bed file describes the agilent capture kits.

-The 50bp flank files extend the regions by 50 basepairs on both sides.
-S31285117 is used for agilent sureselect human all exon v7 on hg19.

-I stopped using these files on 2024-02-13.

 ## clinvar-giab-data
 This folder contains subfolders with VEP tabular files based on vcf files collected from ClinVar.
 The folder name indicates what kind of cancer was used